 We can theorize that during the decades that William & Mary Rose were the only occupants of the block, it would have been unlikely for them to have left an old truck behind on the property, since Rose was a restaurant chef, not an automotive person.
-Other suspects are Wilford P. Hammer of 6810 or 1940s occupants of nearby houses, since several of them knew one another and had worked at an automotive service center.
+Other suspects are Wilford P. Hammer of 6810 40th Ave NE, or 1940s occupants of nearby houses, since several of them knew one another and had worked at the same automotive service center.

 The third wave of houses in northeast Seattle

 Three houses in a row on 40th Ave NE represent three eras of housing in northeast Seattle.
 The William Rose house at 6810, built in 1925, represents the rural era when people who were willing to live that way, could obtain land cheaply.

 The second era is that which formed the present character of northeast Seattle with its 1940s and 1950s houses by Albert Balch and other developers.
 The house at 6808 40th Ave NE, built by Balch originally, has now been expanded and remodeled.